dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Those who love to be feared fear to be loved.
+  This is why I’m taking extra time to really try to get it right.
+I’ll have plenty of time to refine the style, but I want the basics solid.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dino-claw/dino-claw)
-## 🌟 Experiences (1085 days)
+## 🌟 Experiences (1086 days)

 ### 🧮 Programming languages